The Delft method is faster

 This explains why the Delft method limits formal grammar rules.
 The method has an accompanying grammar book, De Delftse Grammatica.
 Grammatica is niet moeilijk.
 It has the essentials, plus a small number of exercises.
-Students of the Suitcase talen optional Grammar Module asked us to add exercises- and we did.
+Students of the Suitcase talen optional Grammar Module asked us to explain more and add exercises- and we did.

 However, there is one big difference with most traditional methods for sure.
-In the Delft method you hardly will find rules formulated in grammar terms, like ‘In the main sentence the verb is always in the second place’.
+In the Delft method, you hardly will find rules formulated in grammar terms, like ‘In the main sentence the verb is always in the second place.
 Instead of that, examples are given.
 More and more recent methods tend to do so.

 Let’s go to a related question that might come up.
 You could question grammatical correctness when studying Dutch as a second language (NT2) with the Delft method.

 How correct is my Dutch when I study with the Delft method up to level B1?